 - LCAP GOAL 1 Student Achievement: HCA will provide all students with a well-rounded educational experience, the delivery of high quality instruction, and exposure to rigorous and relevant curriculum to become life-long learners.
-9 Categories; 15 Actions/Services (pp. 40-58) - State Priority: 2 Implementation of State Standards, 4 Student Achievement, 7 Course Access, 8 Other Pupil Outcomes - District Goal: 1 Every child by the end of 3rd grade will read and comprehend at the proficient level.
-2 -Every child by the end of 9th grade will demonstrate mastery of Algebra concepts and application.
-3 -Every child by the end of 12th grade will graduate and be college or career ready. - HCA GOAL: Goal 1 The percentage of 11th grades students meeting their expected English Language Arts growth on SBAC will increase by 5% above the percentage of students who did not meet their goals as compared to the previous year's tested class.
+9 Categories; 15 Actions/Services (pp. 40-58) - State Priority: 2 Implementation of State Standards, 4 Student Achievement, 7 Course Access, 8 - Other Pupil Outcomes - District Goal: 1 Every child by the end of 9th grade will demonstrate mastery of Algebra concepts and application.
+2 - Every child by the end of 12th grade will graduate and be college or career ready. - HCA GOAL: Goal 1 The percentage of 11th grades students meeting their expected English Language Arts growth on SBAC will increase by 5% above the percentage of students who did not meet their goals as compared to the previous year's tested class.
 The percentage of all students (grades 9 & 10) meeting their expected READING growth on the Measure of Academic Progress (MAP) will increase 5% above the percentage of students who did not meet their goal as compared to the previous year.
-Goal 2 The percentage of 11th grades students meeting their expected MATH growth on SBAC will increase by 5% above the percentage of students who did not meet their goals as compared to the previous year's tested class.
-The percentage of students who did not meet their goals as compared to the previous year's tested class.
-The percentage of all students (grades 9 & 10) meeting their expected Math growth on the Measure of Academic Progress (MAP) will increase 5% above the percentage of students who did not meet their goals as compared to the previous year's tested class.
-The percentage of all students (grades 9 & 10) meeting their expected Math growth on the Measure of Academic Progress (MAP) will increase 5% above the percentage of students who did not meet their goals as compared to the previous year's tested class.
+Goal 2 - The percentage of 11th grades students meeting their expected MATH growth on SBAC will increase by 5% above the percentage of students who did not meet their goals as compared to the previous year's tested class.
 The percentage of all students (grades 9 & 10) meeting their expected Math growth on the Measure of Academic Progress (MAP) will increase 5% above the percentage of students who did not meet their goal as compared to the previous year.
-Goal 3 The percentage of EL students meeting/exceeding ELA and Math standards will grow no less than 10 % over the prior year.
+Goal 3 - The percentage of EL students meeting/exceeding ELA and Math standards will grow no less than 10 % over the prior year.
 In addition, the percentage of reclassified (RFEP) students will increase by 2 percent.
 Goal 6 - Maintain a 100% graduation rate.
 Increase by 10% the amount of students that have completed courses that satisfy UC or CSU requirements, or programs of study that align with the state board of approved career technical standards and framework by 10% points from prior year.
 Increase by 5% the overall percentage of students who have passed at least one advance placement (AP) examination with a score of 3 or higher.
 Increase by 5% the amount of students who take Dual Enrollment Courses at San Joaquin Delta College.
 Increase the percentage of students (grade 9) meeting grade level proficiency in Algebra concepts from prior year.
 Increase by 5% of students completing internships and job shadowing opportunities from the prior year.